leehord/nova-react-code-clips/README.md

-# React Code Clips
+# React Code Clips for Nova

 ## Description

-This extension gives you JavaScript and TypeScript code clips for React, React Native, Redux and GraphQL.
+This extension for Nova gives you JavaScript and TypeScript code clips for React, React Native, Redux and GraphQL.

 ## Clips